Benton Reed

-Harry Benton “Ben” Reed is an American retired professional football player who played defensive end.
+Harry Benton “Ben” Reed (born May 7, 1963) is an American former professional football player who played defensive end.
 He played in the National Football League (NFL) for the New England Patriots for three games during the 1987 season.

-High school and college
+Early life and college

 Reed played football at Woodlawn High School in Old Jefferson, Louisiana and at University of Mississippi.

 Professional career

-In the 1986 NFL Draft, Reed was selected by the Tampa Bay Buccaneers in the 10th round with the 250th overall pick.
+In the 1986 NFL draft, Reed was selected by the Tampa Bay Buccaneers in the tenth round with the 250th overall pick.
 In the 1987 NFL season, Reed played in weeks 3, 4, and 5 with the New England Patriots, for the only three regular season appearances of his NFL career.
 A shoulder injury forced him into retirement.

 Personal life

-Benton Reed's son, Michael Reed, is a professional baseball player in Major League Baseball (MLB) for the San Francisco Giants.
+Benton Reed's son, Michael Reed, is a former professional baseball player in Major League Baseball (MLB).